U.S. Relations With Romania

-The United States established diplomatic relations with Romania in 1880, following Romania’s independence.
+The United States established diplomatic relations with Romania in 1880 following Romania’s independence, and 2020 saw the 140th anniversary of this relationship.
 The two countries severed diplomatic ties after Romania declared war on the United States in 1941; and re-established them in 1947.
 Relations remained strained during the Cold War era while Romania was under communist leadership.
 After the 1989 revolution ended communist rule, however, Romania’s policies became unequivocally pro-Western.
 In the decades that followed, the United States and Romania deepened relations by increasing cooperation on shared goals including economic and political development, deterrence and defense, and non-traditional threats such as transnational crime and non-proliferation.

 U.S. Assistance to Romania

 U.S. security assistance supports Romania in completing its military modernization, improving its interoperability with U.S. and NATO forces, and increasing its expeditionary deployment capabilities in support of NATO’s collective defense and coalition operations with the United States.
 Other programs include U.S. Department of Justice assistance to strengthen the rule of law, including combatting corruption and human trafficking, and strengthening intellectual property rights and cyber-security.
 The United States also assists in preserving Romania’s unique cultural heritage.
 For example, in 2019, Romania received the largest Ambassadors Fund for Cultural Preservation grant in the world, $500,000, for the restoration of a 14th Century fortified Saxon church in the village of Alma Vii.